About Us

 Figures from Bristol: a city divided?
 Ethnic Minority disadvantage in Educational and Employment.
 Centre on Dynamics of Ethnicity.
 Runnymede Report.

-— Student at Yeo Valley’s Careers Insight Week
+— Student at the HSBC Careers Insight Week 2025